SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

         - Maintains one instance per unique key.
 The key values in this example are determined by ABAP enumerated types, which serve as identifiers for unique instances.
 The example assumes that users require specific configuration settings among a set of multiple settings, with each setting corresponding to a distinct class instance.
         - Instance maintenance occurs in the `instance_table` internal table within the private visibility section.
 This table contains entries for created class instances, mapped to specific keys (the ABAP enumerated types).
         - The `get_instance` method is a public, static factory method that returns an instance of `lcl_multiton` for a given key.
 It first checks if an entry in the `instance_table` table already exists.
 If not, it creates a new instance and adds it to the table.
 Finally, it returns the instance corresponding to the provided key, ensuring that users receive the specific instance they need.
         - The instance `constructor` is declared in the private visibility section to prevent direct instantiation.
-This assumptions is that instantiation may involve complex or data-intensive tasks, which should be avoided if users frequently require instances.
+The assumption is that instantiation may involve complex or data-intensive tasks, which should be avoided if users frequently require instances.
 The pattern promotes reuse and prevents duplicate instantiations.
 The simplified demo implementation only adds entries to an internal table for display purposes.
         - Other implementations in the demo class, like the `do_something` dummy method, also serve display purposes.
 A string table collects information, including the current timestamp, to demonstrate multiple different entries added during class instantiation and method calls.
 The `log` table tracks the number of instance retrieval requests and the timestamps of the first instantiation per key within the internal session.